Yandilla, Queensland: Geography

 The north-eastern boundary follows the Condamine River.
-The area was serviced by the Millmerran railway line which stopped at Yandilla.

 The Gore Highway passes through from north-east to west.

+The area was serviced by the Millmerran railway line with Yandilla railway station (27.8402°S 151.3665°E) serving the locality.

 History

 The locality takes its name from a pastoral run name.
 The name was first used in 1842 by St George Richard Gore pastoralist and politician.
 The run was at first briefly known as Grass Tree Creek and there is still a creek by that name in the area.
 The origin of the name Yandilla is unclear.
 One claim is that it is a local Aboriginal word meaning running water.
 Another claim is that it is named after a village in Ireland as St George Gore was a brother of the 7th Baronet of Manor Gore in Donegal.

+All Saints Anglican Church is a timber church which was erected at Yandilla Station by the Gore family about 1878 on the site of an earlier church, which it closely resembled.
+The graveyard around the church is believed to have been established in 1863 supplanting the previous custom of burial close to the homestead.

 Yandilla Provisional School opened on 2 October 1882.
-In 1901 it was renamed Millmerran Provisional School.
-On 1 January 1909 it became Millmerran State School.
+In 1901, it was renamed Millmerran Provisional School.
+On 1 January 1909, it became Millmerran State School.

-A second Yandilla Provisional School opened in October 1945 and closed on 1956.
+A second Yandilla Provisional School opened in October 1945 and closed in 1956.